Part 2: CUDA Implementation

 One could now implement a weighted CN update by simply replacing the damping factor with a trainable parameter from the weighted BP tutorial.

 We hope you enjoyed this tutorial.
-Following the principles outlined in this tutorial, you are now well equipped to accelerate other compute intensive parts of the 5G stack as well.
+You are now well equipped to accelerate other compute intensive parts of the 5G stack as well by following the same principles.